-Section 1 Membership and Voting Privileges
+Membership and Voting Privileges Section 1

-a.
+- a.
 The president of the university and the dean of the School of Nursing shall serve as members ex-officio of all faculty committees.
-Ex-officio status here and in subsequent sections of the bylaws carries with it voting privileges.

-b.
-Persons holding appointments as special faculty may serve on committees and may vote in committees unless otherwise indicated in these bylaws.

-c.
-Students serving on standing committees of this faculty may vote in committees unless otherwise indicated by these bylaws.

-d.
-A faculty member may serve in no more than two (2) elected positions per year on standing committees of these bylaws.

-e.
-An elected member shall be eligible for no more than two (2) consecutive terms on the same committee.
-An appointment to fill a vacancy on a committee does not constitute a term.

-f.
-An administrative person serving as an ex-officio member of a standing committee shall convene the first meeting of the year, assist with administrative functions of the committee and provide continuity in the committee activities.

-g.
-A quorum of any standing committee shall be one half the voting members unless specifically stated in the by-laws.
+Ex-officio status here and in subsequent sections of the bylaws carries with it voting privileges. - b.
+Persons holding appointments as special faculty may serve on committees and may vote in committees unless otherwise indicated in these bylaws. - c.
+Students serving on standing committees of this faculty may vote incommittees unless otherwise indicated by these bylaws. - d.
+A faculty member may serve in no more than two (2) elected positions per year on standing committees of these bylaws. - e.
+An elected member shall be eliqible for no more than two (2) consecutive terms on the same committee.
+An appointment to fill a vacancy on a committee does not constitute a term. - f.
+An administrative person serving as an ex-officio member of a standing committee shall convene the first meeting of the year, assist with administrative functions of the committee and provide continuity in the committee activities. - g.
+A quorum of any standing committee shall be one half the voting members unless specifically stated in the by-laws. - Section 2

-- Section 2 Election and Appointment The members of all standing committees shall be elected by the voting faculty or appointed as specifically stated.
+Election and Appointment - The members of all standing committees shall be elected by the voting faculty or appointed as specifically stated.
 Faculty nominate themselves for positions on the ballot prepared by the Executive Committee.
 Committee vacancies will be filled by Executive Committee appointment.
-Elections will be held spring semester with newly elected and appointed members assuming duties beginning fall semester. - Section 3 Term of Office The members shall serve for a specified term on each appointed or elected committee as designated in Article VII, Sections 6-15 of these bylaws. - Section 4 Chairperson When the chairperson of a standing committee is not designated, and an ex-officio member is not regularly a member of the committee, a faculty member selected by the Executive Committee shall convene the first meeting of the academic year.
-The chairperson of each standing committee shall be elected annually in the fall by committee members, unless otherwise specified. - Section 5 Reporting Each standing committee shall submit a written report at least one time per semester and following each regularly scheduled meeting if they occur more often . - Section 6 Executive Committee of the Faculty - a.
-Membership The committee shall be composed of:
+Elections will be held spring semester with newly elected and appointed members assuming duties beginning fall semester.

+Term of Office - The members shall serve for a specified term on each appointed Section 3 or elected committee as designated in Article VII, Sections 6-15 of these bylaws.
+Chairperson - When the chairperson of a standing committee is not designated, and an ex-officio member is not regularly a member of the committee, a faculty member selected by the Executive Committee shall convene the first meeting of the academic year.
+The chairperson of each standing committee shall be elected annually in the fall by committee members, unless otherwise specified.

+Reporting - Each standing committee shall submit a written report at Section 5 least one time per semester and following each regularly scheduled meeting if they occur more often.

+Section 6 Executive Committee of the Faculty
-1. Seven (7) faculty members: six (6) members shall be voting faculty; one (1) shall be special faculty.

-2. The dean of the School of Nursing - ex-officio.

-3. The Associate Dean for Academic Affairs or an administrative officer who has academic status, appointed by the dean - ex-officio.
+- Membership The committee shall be composed of: a. - 1.
+Seven (7) faculty members: six (6) members shall be voting faculty; one (1) shall be special faculty. - 2.
+The dean of the School of Nursing ex-officio. - 3.
+The Associate Dean for Academic Affairs or an administrative officer who has academic status, appointed by the dean - ex-officio.

 - 4. The associate dean for research ex-officio. - 5.
 The secretary of the faculty ex-officio. - 6.
 School representative to Faculty Senate Executive Committee ex-officio - b.
 Term Faculty shall be elected for a term of two (2) years.
-Four (4) faculty members shall be elected in even years and four (4) faculty members elected in odd years. - c.
-Functions - 1.
-Identify immediate and long-range issues needing faculty study and action.
+Four (4) faculty members shall be elected in even years and four (4) faculty members elected in odd years.